zhinst/zhinst-toolkit/docs/source/start/index.rst

     $ pip install zhinst-toolkit

-and verify the installation with
+and verify the installation with e.g. iPython (if installed):

 .. code:: bash